mstksg/inCode/copy/entries/hakyll-rewrite.md

 };
 ~~~

-And it's not just the IO-based imperative code that looks nice, too.
+And it's not just the IO-based imperative code that looks nice, either.
 Everything gets compiled to clean, readable javascript that you'd be happy to
-import in your node or normal javascript project.
+import in your node/normal javascript project.

 The total exported javascript blob is only *88 kB*, even smaller than fay's
 *100 kB* output (but not significantly so), and much smaller than GHCJS's *1.4
-MB*[^140MB] output (which has to also contain the entire Haskell runtime, implementing
+MB*[^140MB] output (which, to be fair, has to also contain the entire Haskell
-Haskell semantics, as well).
+runtime, implementing Haskell semantics, as well).

 [^140MB]: A previous version of this post claimed that the javascript bundle
 was *140 MB*, instead of *1.4 MB*.
 My bad!